What are some cute relationship goals?

 Relationship goal setting is a powerful way to achieve your financial goals sooner as a couple.

-By doing it together, it will help you be on the same page as your partner.
+Doing it together will help you be on the same page as your partner.

 Most couples fight over money and this is usually the number one reason why people split up.